wso2/docs-security/en/docs/security-vulnerabilities/report-security-issues.md

 # Report Security Issues

-We welcome all contributions from our user community, developers, customers and security researchers to reinforce our security.
-We strongly encourage you to report security issues to our private and highly confidential security mailing lists mentioned below, before disclosing them in any forums, sites or other groups - public or private.
+We welcome all contributions from our user community, developers, customers, and security researchers to reinforce the security of our products and services.
+We strongly encourage you to report security issues to our private and highly confidential security mailing lists mentioned below before disclosing them in any forums, sites, or other groups - public or private.

 For more information, see [Vulnerability Reporting Guidelines](../security-guidelines/vulnerability-reporting-guidelines.md).